kavuro/tempo-legal/privacy.md

 ## 1. Our privacy principles

 - **On-device first.** Your planning data lives on your device.
 We do not operate a general-purpose server that stores your schedule, chats, or logs.
 - **No tracking.** We do not track you across apps or websites.
-The App contains no third-party advertising or analytics SDKs, no IDFA/AdSupport, and no App Tracking Transparency prompt because we do not track.
+The App contains no third-party advertising or analytics SDKs, no IDFA/AdSupport, and no App Tracking Transparency prompt.
+We do use our **own first-party, anonymous, aggregate usage statistics** (see Section 2d) — these are not linked to your identity, contain none of your content, and are not used to track you; you can turn them off in Settings.
 - **No ads.
 No data sale.** We do not show ads and we do not sell, rent, or trade your personal information to anyone.
 - **Minimal sharing.** Data leaves your device only to deliver the features you ask for — chiefly, generating AI plans and replies.